Hadesal/codeCoolPowerGroupe/chapter2/ComplexCalculator/README.md

-# Simple calculator
+# Complex calculator

-Implement a simple calulator which asks the user first which calculation to make and then asks for the two input numbers.
+Implement a complex calulator which asks the user first which calculation to make and then asks for the two input numbers.

 ## What are you going to learn?

-* How to use functions
+* Manifesting gained knowledge about functions
-* Get to known to functions with return values and without
-* Get to known to functions with parameters and without

 ## Tasks

 ### Calculations
-Implemet calculation functions.
+Implement calculation functions.

 1. Create a function `addition` which takes two parameters (numbers) and returns the sum of both
 2. Create a function `subtraction` which takes two parameters (numbers) and returns the difference of both